 For uses of this gallon in countries other than England since 1826, see wine gallon, U.S. gallon

-A unit of capacity in England, customarily from at least the 16th century and by law since 1707, = 231 cubic inches, about 3.7854 liters.
-It differs from the corn or dry gallon, and the ale gallon.
+A unit of capacity in England, customarily from at least the 16ᵗʰ century and by law since 1707, = 231 cubic inches, about 3.7854 liters.
+It differs from the corn or dry gallon, the ale gallon and the beer gallon.

 Britain abandoned the wine gallon in 1826 when it adopted imperial measure, but the wine gallon is the basis of the U.S. gallon and many other measures.

 The wine gallon is sometimes said to have originated in 1706 during the reign of Queen Anne, and is sometimes called the wine gallon of Queen Anne.
 It is, however, centuries older.
 See The Carysfort Committee and the Wine Gallon, 1758, excerpts from the report of an extensive government investigation of its origin.

 The earliest evidence for the size of the wine gallon is documentary; the earliest surviving wine gallon standards date from the late 15ᵗʰ century.